yashgo0018/agent-twitter-client/README.md

 # agent-twitter-client

 This is a modified version of [@the-convocation/twitter-scraper](https://github.com/the-convocation/twitter-scraper) with added functionality for sending tweets and retweets.
-This package does not require Twitter API to use, and will run in both the browser and server.
+This package does not require the Twitter API to use and will run in both the browser and server.

 ## Installation